betaflight/betaflight.com/docs/wiki/guides/current/Pinio-and-PinioBox.md

 Default value: 0,255,255,255
 ```

-This is PINIO #1(mapped to pin `B00`), so we only look at the _first_ of the four comma seperated values in the arrays.
+This is PINIO #1(mapped to pin `B00`), so we only look at the _first_ of the four comma separated values in the arrays.

 The value of `pinio_box` is `0`, which -- according to the table above -- is set to the `BOXARM` box/mode.
 So if the craft gets armed, this gets activated, too.